BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - You can carry 80 less weight.
  - Your stash can't hold food, drinks or drugs.
 Carry them with you or use them.
- - You can only craft at your stash.
-The crafting menu is removed, and a crafting prompt appears next to your stash.
+ - You can only craft at a stash: the stash in one of your apartments, or the trunk of a car you own.
+The crafting menu is removed, and a `Craft` prompt appears next to the stash.
  - Food, drinks and drugs weigh more.
  - Ammo costs more for shotguns and snipers, and sells for less.
  - Alcohol lowers your reload speed instead of your aim.
 Drink enough and you get the Numbed buff, which gives bonus armor.